Shriansh874/FIR-Filter-Design-and-Implementation-211-Taps-80-dB-Attenuation-/README.md

     - Reduced-complexity parallel processing (L=2 and L=3).
     - Combined pipelining and L=3 parallel processing.
   - **Testbenches:** HDL testbench files to simulate and verify the filter functionality.

+- **`/TestBench/`**
+  Contains the testbench files for all the Verilog code:
+  - **Testbenches:** Simulation testbench files to verify and validate the functionality of the FIR filter across all architectural variations.

 - **`/docs/`**
   Documentation and additional resources: